 AIMS AND LEARNING OUTCOMES

-In particular, the course at providing knowledge on a series of macro-areas that will allow the students to understand different economic phenomena such as local development, unbalances regional development and globalization:
+In particular, the course at providing knowledge on a series of topics including: that will allow the students to understand the general micro- and macro-economic context, as well as different economic phenomena such as local development, unbalances in regional development, and globalization:

 6-credit Couse (fully carried out by Enrico Musso):

 INTRODUCTION TO ECONOMICS - The economic system – microeconomics and key actors: individuals (families) and companies, demand and supply of goods and factors – macroeconomics: production, GDP, income, expenditures - circular income flow – consumption, savings and investment- currency and interest rate - the role of the State: taxes and public expenditures – the big "open questions" and economic policy.